 Sometimes it seems like STEM is what makes the world go around.
 There is a huge push to focus on sciences and make all education technology based.
 We can’t deny the importance of STEM in the 21st century.
 Technology is part of our culture and way of life.
 However, that doesn’t mean that creativity should be out the window.
 In a race to get ahead in the high tech world, we are short changing our children of important skills.
 Here are just a few of the reasons why an arts education is critical to 21st century achievement.
-(Oh, and stay tuned until the end for a great giveaway!)
+Creativity and STEM are more interconnected than you might think.

 Year after year, employers are asked what they want most in a new employee.
 Even though technology has been rapidly changing, skills like coding and robotics don’t ever seem to make the list.
 Instead, what employers want most are the soft skills.
 These include thinking outside the box, problem solving, and the ability to adapt.
 All these skills and more are provided through an arts education.
 Stretching ourselves creatively builds brain power for tackling more complex problems and ideas.
 STEM and the arts work best together, not in competition with each other.